 The Great Ocean Road winds and bends for 243 kilometers along the Southern Ocean, from Geelong to Portland.
-While driving this beautiful and scenic coastal stretch, you bear witness to Victoria's dramatic coastline, iconic surf breaks, waterfalls, cute fury animals like the kola bears, kangaroos in additional to the most famous sights of them all; The 12 Apostles!
+While driving this beautiful and scenic coastal stretch, you bear witness to Victoria’s dramatic coastline, iconic surf breaks, waterfalls, cute furry animals like the koala bears, kangaroos in additional to the most famous sights of them all; The 12 Apostles!
 I share a post with scenes from the Great Ocean Road tour in another post on the blog.